 No response: email follow-up with a short form and summary.

-This approach typically improves conversion rates from “request sent” to “feedback received”, because it meets customers where they are and uses SMS for what it does best.
+This approach typically improves conversion rates from “request sent” to “feedback received”, especially when you include a clear direct Google review link or QR code, because it meets customers where they are and uses SMS for what it does best.

 SMS also fits appointment reminders, gift expiry nudges, and urgent updates (time changes, delays).
+Automated messaging can also cover welcome messages and reminder notifications.
 It is not the right channel for long explanations, policy details, or anything that needs nuance.

 Determining Appropriate Message Frequency Across Channels

 Email can run more often because customers can scan, filter, or read later.
 SMS should be lower frequency because it feels more intrusive.
+In fact, 26% of consumers find messages sent too often a dealbreaker.
 The goal is to audience effectively: send fewer, better messages that provide real value.

 A simple rule: